electron/electron/docs/api/app.md

 * `launchInfo` Object _macOS_

-Emitted when Electron has finished initialization.
+Emitted when Electron has finished initializing.
 On macOS, `launchInfo` holds the `userInfo` of the `NSUserNotification` that was used to open the application, if it was launched from Notification Center.
 You can call `app.isReady()` to check if this event has already fired.